Who We Are

 The need for a new approach is clear.
 Prevailing means and methods of providing food to Indigenous communities defined and enforced by U.S. backed policies faltered in implementing sustainable, prosperous, and marketable approaches in the context of Indigenous identity, language, and culture.
 It is against this reality that the One Gen Indigenous Farm Hub seeks to expand food sovereignty, land sovereignty, and cultural sovereignty with Indigenous communities.

 “Food sovereignty is really at the root of cultural sovereignty.
 It’s what our treaties are for and what our ancestors fought for.”

 – Romajean Thomas (Muckleshoot)

-The Indigenous Farm Hub will build on and enhance the capacity of existing Indigenous food systems and the intentional efforts that tribal communities are already utilizing.
+The Indigenous Farm Hub builds on and enhances the capacity of existing Indigenous food systems and the intentional efforts that tribal communities are already utilizing.
 Through a community-guided approach led by Indigenous leadership, the Indigenous Farm Hub aims to:

 ❖ Revitalize Indigenous languages, culture, and customs tied to land-based and agricultural experiences;